Skip to main content

 Background processing: Web applications write time-intensive tasks (image processing, report generation, email sending) to a queue.
 Worker processes handle messages asynchronously.

 Load leveling: Buffering requests during peak loads.
-Producers write faster than consumers can process; the queue smooths out fluctuations.
+If producers write faster than consumers can process, the queue smooths out the fluctuations.

 Microservice communication: Loose coupling between services.
 If a consumer service fails, messages are preserved and processed later.

-Batch processing: Collecting events or orders over time, periodic processing in batches.
+Batch processing: Collecting events or orders over time and processing them periodically in batches.

 Frequently Asked Questions about Azure Queue Storage